29.3. Perspectives on Science seminar with Harold Kincaid

-At the next Perspectives on Science seminar on Monday 9.5., Karoliina Pulkkinen (University of Helsinki) will give a presentation titled “Values in climate modelling: testing the practical applicability of the Moral Imagination ideal”.
-The seminar takes place in Zoom from 14:15 to 15:45.
+At the next Perspectives on Science seminar on Monday 29.3., Harold Kincaid (University of Cape Town) will give a presentation titled “Making Progress on Causal Inference in Economics”.
+The seminar takes place in Zoom from 2 to 4 pm, Helsinki time (UTC+3).

 Perspectives on Science is a weekly research seminar which brings together experts from science studies and philosophy of science.
 It is organized by TINT – Centre for Philosophy of Social Science at the University of Helsinki.
 More information about the seminar here.